 All students enrolling in a California public school for the first time are given the Home Language Survey as part of the process to determine their level of English proficiency.
-Students who are found to have a primary language other than English are assessed using the state-approved English Language Proficiency

-Assessment, currently the ELPAC.
+Students who are found to have a primary language other than English will be assessed using the state-approved English Language Proficiency Assessment, currently the ELPAC.
 Parents/guardians are notified prior to the student being assessed.
-If a student is determined to be an English Learner after completing the Initial ELPAC, they are then identified as such in KIPP Comienza's student information system, and have their CALPADS record updated as necessary.
-Parents or guardians of newly-identified EL students are subsequently notified of the student's status within 30 days of enrollment.
+If a student is determined to be an English Learner after completing the Initial ELPAC, he or she is then identified as such in our school's student information system, and have their CALPADS record updated as necessary.
+Parents or guardians of newly-identified EL students are notified of the student's status within 30 days of enrollment.